 Goodwill represents the excess of the aggregate purchase price over the fair value of net identifiable assets acquired in a business combination.
 Goodwill is not amortized and is tested for impairment at least annually or whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 In the valuation of goodwill, management must make assumptions regarding estimated future cash flows to be derived from the Company's business.
-If these estimates or their related assumptions change in the future, the Company may be required to record impairment for these assets.
+If these estimates or their related assumptions change in the future, the Company may be required to record impairment for these

 The Company has the option to first perform a qualitative assessment to determine if it is more likely than not that the fair value of a reporting unit is less than its carrying value.
 However, the Company may elect to bypass the qualitative assessment and proceed directly to the quantitative impairment tests.
 The first step of the impairment test involves comparing the fair value of the reporting unit to its net book value, including goodwill.
 If the net book value exceeds its fair value, the Company would perform the second step of the goodwill impairment test to determine the amount of the impairment loss.
 We perform an annual quantitative assessment of our goodwill during the fourth fiscal quarter, or more frequently, to determine if any events or circumstances exist, such as an adverse change in business climate or a decline in overall industry demand, that would indicate that it would more likely than not reduce the fair value of a reporting unit below its carrying amount, including goodwill.
-If events or circumstances do not indicate that the fair value of a reporting unit is below its carrying amount, including goodwill.
 If events or circumstances do not indicate that the fair value of a reporting unit is below its carrying amount, then goodwill is not considered to be impaired and no further testing is required.
 If the carrying amount of a reporting unit exceeds the reporting unit's fair value, the amount by which the carrying value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.
 We monitor the indicators for goodwill impairment testing between annual tests.
-As of June 30, 2023, there were no indicators of goodwill impairment.
+During the six months ended September 30, 2023 and 2022, there was no goodwill impairment.